Different people respond to warfarin differently, so monitoring with an INR test is needed to make sure you are taking the right dose of warfarin.

 Some pharmacies in New Zealand have a warfarin service called the Community Pharmacy Anti-Coagulation Management Service (CPAMS).
 The pharmacist measures your INR levels using a finger prick test and can tell you the dose of warfarin to take.
 Your GP is also informed of the INR result, as they have overall responsibility for your care.
 Read more about CPAMS.
 You can find out if a pharmacy near you offers CPAMS.

 Some people prefer to monitor their INR by themselves using a coagulation self-testing device.
 This device is not subsidised – you would have to pay for it in full.
 Talk to your doctor if you think INR self-testing is suitable for you.

 Do I need to record my INR?

 You need to keep track of your warfarin dose and your INR because your dose of warfarin depends on your INR test result.
-Based on your INR test results, your doctor or pharmacist will discuss with you whether your warfarin dose will stay the same or needs to be changed.
+Based on your INR test results, your doctor or pharmacist will talk to you about whether your warfarin dose will stay the same or needs to be changed.

 The aim is to try and keep your blood clotting time within your therapeutic range so that you won't be at risk of clotting or bleeding.
 Make sure you understand the instructions.

 There are different ways you can record your INR: